 What causes sore throat?

-Sore throat, or pharyngitis, is an infection of the throat and sometimes tonsils.
+Sore throat, or pharyngitis, is an infection of the throat (and sometimes the tonsils).
 It is most commonly caused by bacteria called Streptococcus, which then becomes known as "strep throat."
-Strep throat can cause severe complications such as rheumatic fever (a disease of the heart valves), so it is important to seek prompt treatment for your child right away if he or she has strep throat.
+Strep throat can cause severe complications such as rheumatic fever (a disease of the heart valves), so it is important to get treatment for your child right away if he or she has strep throat.

 - Redness in the back of the throat